 Isle of Skye

-With the misty Cuillin Mountains and aged stone crofts, Skye is a place to linger over sunsets, explore meadows of heather, and savor fresh-caught seafood.
+With the misty Cuillin Mountains and aged stone crofts, Skye is a place to linger over sunsets, explore meadows of heather, and savor fresh seafood.
 The island's romantic past is linked to the saga of Bonnie Prince Charlie.
-On your way, visit the most famous of Scottish castles, Eilean Donan.
+On your way here, visit the most famous of Scottish castles, Eilean Donan.

 Sweeping turrets and fanciful towers distinguish palatial Floors, built in 1721 for the duke of Roxburghe and now Scotland's largest inhabited castle.
 Sprawling along the banks of the River Tweed, the castle has magnificent interiors and grounds to explore.

 Scotland's ruined abbeys recall the country's brilliant but turbulent monastic past.
 Melrose, an elegant but commanding red-sandstone structure, was begun in the 12th century.
-The abbey's ruins retain their power in well-preserved decorative carvings including a bagpipe-playing pig.
+The abbey's ruins retain their power in well-preserved carvings.

 Loch Lomond and the Trossachs